-AIR's approach to catastrophe modeling is one of both scientific rigor and transparency.
+Verisk's approach to catastrophe modeling is one of both scientific rigor and transparency.
 The most important job of our scientists and engineers is to keep abreast of the scientific literature, evaluate the latest research findings, and conduct original research of their own.
-In doing so, AIR's highly credentialed research team ensures that our models incorporate the most current scientific knowledge in climate science, meteorology, hydrology, seismology, and wind and earthquake engineering.
-Data sources used in the course of model development are provided throughout the model documentation.
-In light of Solvency II, ASOP and other regulatory requirements, AIR provides a consolidated section on data sources, available in the section "Facts-at-a-Glance" in each model description documents.
+In doing so, Verisk's highly credentialed research team ensures that our models incorporate the most current scientific knowledge in climate science, meteorology, hydrology, seismology, and wind and earthquake engineering.
+Throughout the model documentation, relevant data sources used for model development are provided.
+In light of Solvency II, ASOP and other regulatory requirements, Verisk provides a consolidated section on data sources, available in the section "Facts-at-a-Glance" in each model description documents.

 The data sources that are used to develop the industry exposure database can be found in the Touchstone Re section of the model description documents.
-They are also provided in the AIR Industry Exposure Database documents.
+They are also provided in the Verisk Industry Exposure Database documents.